-As far as superstar vitamins in your skincare routine go, vitamins A and C get all the attention.
-But there’s another equally important vitamin that is often overlooked, and that is vitamin B3, or Niacinamide.
-This vitamin has just as many skincare benefits as vitamins A and C, and dermatologists and facialists alike think everyone should be applying it to their faces.
+As far as superstar vitamins in your skincare routine go, vitamins A and C get all the attention for their brightening and anti-aging properties.
+Niacinamide, which is a form of vitamin B3, is often overlooked in skincare routines, but this vitamin has just as many skincare benefits as vitamins A and C, and dermatologists and facialists alike think everyone should be applying it to their faces.

-Niacinamide is a water-soluble vitamin, which is also known as nicotinic amide--the amide compound of vitamin B3.
-Naturally occurring, it can be found in foods such as meats, nuts and mushrooms.
-Niacinamide has excellent skin-restoring properties and is also a popular skincare ingredient due to its ability to treat problem skin conditions with minimal side effects.
-Thanks to an anti-inflammatory action, it is particularly effective for conditions such as acne and hyperpigmentation and aids in repairing skin suffering from environmental aggressors.
+Niacinamide is a water-soluble vitamin, which is also known as nicotinic amide, the amide compound of Vitamin B3.
+Naturally occurring, it can be found in foods such as meats, nuts, and mushrooms.
+The benefits of niacinamide are many—for example, niacinamide has excellent skin-restoring properties and is also a popular skincare ingredient due to its ability to treat problem skin conditions with minimal side effects.
+Thanks to its anti-inflammatory action, it is particularly effective for conditions such as acne and hyperpigmentation and aids in repairing skin suffering from environmental aggressors.